 GeneCards Summary for PAWR Gene

 PAWR (Pro-Apoptotic WT1 Regulator) is a Protein Coding gene.
-Diseases associated with PAWR include Prostate Cancer and Spinocerebellar Ataxia 14.
-Among its related pathways are Dopamine-DARPP32 Feedback onto cAMP Pathway and Apoptotic Pathways in Synovial Fibroblasts.
+Diseases associated with PAWR include Prostate Cancer and Wilms Tumor 1.
+Among its related pathways are Coregulation of Androgen receptor activity and Dopamine-DARPP32 Feedback onto cAMP Pathway.
 Gene Ontology (GO) annotations related to this gene include enzyme binding and transcription corepressor activity.

 UniProtKB/Swiss-Prot Summary for PAWR Gene